JoseBeteta/Store/README.md

 ### Raise project

 The following command will:
-* First make => start the containers (nginx, php, mysql) and runs composer.
+* First make => start the containers (nginx, php, mysql).
-* Second make initialize the bd, and dump the requested data.
+* Second make => runs composer and initialize the bd, and dump the requested data.

     make start